cloudify-cosmo/docs.getcloudify.org/content/cli/users.md

 #### Usage
 ` cfy users delete [OPTIONS] USERNAME`

-Delete a user from Cloudify Manager, including from any groups to which they have been assigned.
+Delete a user from Cloudify Manager.
+You can delete a user only if the user is:
+* Not assigned to any tenants
+* Not a member of any user groups
+* Not the creator of any Cloudify resources (Blueprint, Deployment, Plugin, Secret) on the Manager.

 `USERNAME` is the username of the user.